carlosonunez-vmw/demo-deploying-gitlab-with-carvel/docs/raw_notes.md

     - Work:
         - Fetches Gitlab Helm chart
         - Merges Helm chart and values file to install app into target Kubernetes cluster and namespace
-- AKO
-    - Input: new Ingress created by Gitlab Helm chart
     - Work:
         - Creates a Virtual Service to front the Ingress
         - Creates a VIP